Webcampak/Documentation/webcampak3.x/src/docs/index.md

 Welcome on Webcampak documentation site.

+This documentation is also available in a [PDF Format](http://doc.webcampak.com/webcampak3.x/web/en/PDF/User_Guide.pdf).

 ## Overview

 Webcampak is a time-lapse photography appliance aiming at assisting photographers in their long-term projects.
 Its main role is to capture, manipulate, store and transfer pictures over long periods of time while providing mechanisms to prevent picture loss.